-The Certifying Entity will collect the following data on each person seeking certification for Medi-Cal Peer Support Specialists.
+The certifying entity will collect the following data on each person seeking certification for Medi-Cal Peer Support Specialists.
 Data will be kept secure.
-Data will be used to meet reporting requirements set forth by the California Department of Health Care Services.
-Data reports will be submitted to the California Department of Health Care Services by December 31st following the fiscal year.
+Data will be used to meet reporting requirements set forth by DHCS.
+Data reports will be submitted to DHCS by December 31 following the fiscal year.
 The fiscal year runs from July 1 - June 30.

-- 1. The Certifying Entity will collect data elements as noted in the Appendix E.3 - 2.
-The Certifying Entity will collect data through the CalMHSA certification website and by approved training providers. - 3.
-The Certifying Entity will submit aggregate data reports to the California Department Health Care Services (DHCS) no later than December 31st following the fiscal year of the reporting period.
+- 1. The certifying entity will collect data elements as noted in the Appendix E.1 - 2.
+The certifying entity will collect data through the CalMHSA certification website and by approved training providers. - 3.
+The certifying entity will submit aggregate data reports to DHCS no later than December 31 following the fiscal year of the reporting period.

-3 Data collection subject to change based on state requirements.
+1 Data collection subject to change based on state requirements.